 - Confirm the time you’ll arrive with the bride.

-- Charge all your batteries, including the backups and battery inside the backup camera body.
+- Charge all your batteries.
+This includes the backups and the battery inside the backup camera body.

-- Clean your lenses so lens spots aren’t creating extra editing time later.
+- Clean your lenses, so lens spots aren’t creating extra hours of editing later.

-- Confirm that you have all your gear packed inside your bag, including plenty of memory cards that are already formatted and ready for shooting.
+- Confirm that you have all your gear packed.
+Include plenty of memory cards that are already formatted and ready for shooting.

-- If this is your first wedding, I suggest shooting the wedding rehearsal.
+- If this is your first wedding, shoot the rehearsal too.
 The only rehearsal I shot was before my first wedding.
-That helped me know where I should stand for what part of the ceremony and what settings to use to get the best exposure inside the church.
+That helped me know where I should stand for what part of the ceremony.
+And what settings to use to get the best exposure inside the church.
 Once you’ve gotten the hang of shooting weddings, shooting the rehearsal isn’t necessary.
 But it makes a big difference before your first wedding.

 The Shot List